bakdata/ci-templates/README.md

 # ci-templates

-This is a collection of reusable workflows and composite actions for Github that Bakdata uses for open source projects.
+This is a collection of reusable workflows and composite actions for Github that bakdata uses for open source projects.

 ## Using reusable workflows

 You can use reusable workflows in this repository like this:

 ```yaml